 $ chmod 700 "$HOME/wget-debug"

-Restricted permissions reduce the chance of leaking headers, URLs, or diagnostic details from the captured logs.
+Restricted permissions reduce the chance of exposing headers, URLs, or other diagnostic material to unrelated users.

-2. Capture one focused debug trace with --spider so the connection path can be inspected without saving a payload.
+2. Capture one focused trace with --debug, --output-file, and --spider so the request path is logged without saving a payload.

 $ rg -n 'Resolving|Connecting to|HTTP request sent|awaiting response' "$HOME/wget-debug/wget-403.log"